MERLIN: Multimodal Embedding Refinement via LLM-based Iterative Navigation for Text-Video Retrieval-Rerank Pipeline

 \subsection{Performance on Text-Video Retrieval}

-The performance of our system is presented in Table~\ref{tab:zs_retrieval}, demonstrating its efficacy through multiple rounds of feedback learning, reflecting the system's ability to iteratively to refine and incorporate feedback.
-Particularly, MERLIN shows significant improvements with each round of feedback: On the MSR-VTT dataset, MERLIN shows improvements from a R@1 of $44.40$ to $78.00$, on the MSVD from $52.39$ to $77.61$, and on ActivityNet from $56.58$ to $68.44$ by the final round.
+The performance of our system is presented in Table~\ref{tab:zs_retrieval}, demonstrating its efficacy through multiple rounds of feedback learning, reflecting the system's ability to iteratively \nj{refine} and incorporate feedback.
+Particularly, MERLIN shows significant improvements with each round of feedback: On the MSR-VTT dataset, MERLIN shows improvements \nj{of} R@1 \nj{from} $44.40$ to $78.00$, on the MSVD from $52.39$ to $77.61$, and on ActivityNet from $56.58$ to $68.44$ by the final round.

 This highlights MERLIN's capacity to adapt and enhance its response through iterative feedback learning.
 Despite the distinct challenges posed by each dataset, MERLIN significantly boosts its performance, thereby affirming the effectiveness of leveraging iterative feedback learning to enhance text-video retrieval task.